vhx/quartz-react/README.md

 ## Usage

-First include `quartz.css` and the css files from `dist/` for any components you intend to use.
+First include `quartz.css`, `components.css`, `quartz-icons.css`, and the css files from `dist/` for any components you intend to use.

 Then import the components:
 ```jsx